UniverseDevGroup/PokeBot/README.md

 </div>

-This is PokeBot!
-PokeBot is a utility bot with fun and music functionality!
+This is Galaxy!
+Galaxy is a utility bot with fun and music functionality!
 For more info, continue to read below!

-## What can I expect to see in PokeBot?
+## What can I expect to see in Galaxy?
 * Custom Log Channels
 * Fun Games to keep you engaged
 * Logs to enhance the experience of you and your users